Francesco de' Pazzi

-In popular culture
+Media Portrayals

 Francesco de' Pazzi was sung by bass Ludovico Contini in the first performance of Leoncavallo's 1893 opera I Medici.

 Francesco appears as an antagonist in the video game Assassin's Creed II, voiced by Andreas Apergis.
 In the game, he has a son named Vieri and is a member of the Templar Order, who are depicted as the orchestrators of the Pazzi conspiracy.
 Both characters are killed by the protagonist Ezio Auditore, who saved Lorenzo de' Medici during the assassination attempt.

 Elliot Levey portrayed Francesco de' Pazzi in TV series Da Vinci's Demons.

-Francesco is referenced in the film Hannibal, when the titular character meets a modern-day descendant of the Pazzi family, Chief Inspector Rinaldo Pazzi.
-Rinaldo tries to capture Hannibal as part of a large reward; however, he meets a similar fate to his ancestors when Hannibal disembowels and hangs Pazzi from a balcony.
+Francesco is referenced in the film Hannibal, when Hannibal Lecter meets a modern-day descendant of the Pazzi family, Chief Inspector Rinaldo Pazzi.
+Rinaldo tries to capture Lecter to collect a large reward; however, he meets a similar fate to his ancestors when Lecter disembowels and hangs him from a balcony.

 Francesco appears in the second season of Medici: Masters of Florence, played by Matteo Martari.

+Francesco appears in the historical novel "Florenzer" by Phil Melanson, which features the Pazzi conspiracy as a central plot point.